Drake Batherson: Professional

 Batherson began the 2018–19 season with the Senators' American Hockey League (AHL) affiliate, the Belleville Senators.
 After recording 20 points in 14 games, he was recalled by Ottawa on November 12.
 Batherson made his NHL debut with the club on November 15.
 He scored his first career NHL goal (a game-winning goal) on his first shot in a 2–1 win over the Detroit Red Wings.
-He would record three goals and eight points before being returned to the AHL on December 18.
+He recorded three goals and eight points before being returned to the AHL on December 18.
+Batherson found immediate success in the AHL and was later selected to participate in the 2019 AHL All-Star Game, where he scored five goals for the North Division and was named Most Valuable Player.
+On February 8, 2019, Batherson set a Belleville Senators franchise record for most goals by a rookie in a season when he scored his 12th goal of the season.
+He had a brief second call-up to the Senators in late February before returning to the AHL to finish the season on a line with Nick Paul and Logan Brown.
+He was named the AHL Rookie of the Month for February 2019.
+He completed the season having appeared in 20 games with Ottawa, marking three goals and nine points.
+In 59 games he scored 22 goals and 62 points with Belleville.
+He was named to the AHL's 2019 All-Rookie Team.